pirzer/Let-s-playing-and-training/README.md

 # <font color="blue">Training Solutions</font>

 This academic project shows a **Training Consulting's website** that offers Training to companies about **Ethics And Code Of Conduct, Bullying & Harassment, Sexual Harassment, Diversity & Inclusion, Social Media Policy, and Information Security**.
 The colours, images, and Google Map have been chosen to create a company's image as a business that is committed and working to avoid and/or mitigate work enviroment issues between CEOs, Plant Managers, HR Departments, and Employees.
 The structure of this project consists of 3 websites as follows:
-1. Website: Company presentation, services, customer's feedback, and link to quiz.
+1. Website: Company presentation, services, customer's feedback, SME, and link to take a quiz.
 2. Website: Quiz Form for users.
 3. Website: Quiz online: questions, multiple choices, and results.